 (i) Setbacks shall not apply to vacated rights-of-way.
 Awnings and canopies servicing street-level commercial space entryways may extend into/onto a public right-of-way at a distance to the curb, with support of said awnings and canopies at the curb and building facade.
 The public right-of-way underneath the awnings and canopies shall remain clear.

-G. Screening.
+H. Screening.

 (1) For hotels/motels, delivery and loading areas, mechanical equipment, garbage and recycling storage and similar back-of-the-house functions shall be enclosed within the building and shall be screened so as not to be visible from any public right-of-way or adjacent property.